Chapter 4: Administering meds

 Steps for administering medication under the tongue

-3. If you don’t have prefilled syringes, measure the prescribed amount in a small syringe.
+2. If using liquid medication without prefilled syringes, measure the prescribed amount in a small syringe.

-4. Squirt the liquid under the tongue or in the pocket between the teeth and the cheek.
+3. Gently squirt the medication under the person’s tongue or in the pocket between their teeth and cheek.

-Watch the video for a demonstration and for tips on administering medications in pill, tablet, or liquid form under the tongue.
+Watch the video for a demonstration and for tips on administering medications under the tongue in pill, tablet, or liquid form.